inbo/data-publication/datasets/vis-inland-occurrences/metadata.md

 ### Quality control description

 Strict field protocols where used.
 The Manual for Application of the European Fish Index (EFI) (Fame consortium 2004) served as a guideline for electrofishing and was used in support of the EU water framework directive.
-Users of the data can comment on the dataset at <https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/vis-inland-occurrences>

 ### Method step description